-Many special education students miss school from time to time.
+According to national statistics, students with disabilities miss more school than their non-disabled peers.
 Students with autism, anxiety, or PTSD may engage in school-avoidance behaviors.
-Students who have been bullied because of their disabilities may stay home out of fear for their safety.
-And other students might simply suffer illnesses that require them to miss school.
-In the School District of Philadelphia (and other districts), even these types of absences can lead to truancy proceedings.
+Students who have been bullied may stay home out of fear for their safety.
+Other students might simply suffer illnesses that require them to miss school.
+Parents of students missing too much school can face fines, be hauled into family court, and have their children removed.
 Therefore, it is critical that parents know their rights when it comes to truancy.

 Pennsylvania law provides that children between 8 and 17 must attend school.
 For Philadelphia residents, the compulsory school age is lower—children must begin attending school at six years old.
 Under the updated 2016 PA law, a student is considered truant after 3 unexcused absences.
 After 6 unexcused absences, a student is considered habitually truant.
 Written communication with the school is key to protecting yourself from allegations of truancy.
 In Philadelphia, parents can access “absence excuse note” templates from the school district website which note that “3 or more days absent in a row requires a doctor’s note.”
 Any note you give to the school regarding your child’s absence must be in writing and you must keep a copy to protect yourself if there is ever an allegation of truancy.
 Email is an excellent way to maintain documentation.